TahaTabatabaei/Retina-VesselNet/README.md

 - To train your own model, you can use `Training.ipynb` notebook.
 The pre-trained model will be added.
 - Test results are in the `TestAndEvaluation.ipynb`.
 - You can download DRIVE from [```here```](https://drive.grand-challenge.org/) and STARE from [```here```](https://cecas.clemson.edu/~ahoover/stare/)
+This project is a fork from [```this```](https://github.com/DeepTrial/Retina-VesselNet) repo.
+I highly recommend reading it for a better understanding of the U-net model.